FSP accreditation handbook for training sites and supervisors

 Clinical supervision plan

 As a requirement of accreditation, each training site must have a clinical supervision plan.
-The primary supervisor works with the broader supervisory team to develop a plan that details the roles and responsibilities of the team, documents how the registrar can access clinical supervision, and indicates who will provide onsite support when the registrar’s supervisor isn’t available.
+The supervisor works with the broader supervisory team to develop a plan that details the roles and responsibilities of the team, documents how the registrar can access clinical supervision, and indicates who will provide onsite support when the registrar’s supervisor isn’t available.

 The clinical supervision plan should consider: